HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The coming of our Lord Jesus to the earth is described in the Book of Revelation.
 The saints will be with Him during the judgment on the earth.
 The saints will be involved in the administration of the judgment of God (Psalms 149).
 This is the manifestation of the sons of God; Joel’s “army”; Habakkuk’s “troops”; Jude’s “ten thousands of his saints”; Daniel’s “time that the saints possessed the kingdom”; Paul’s “resurrection of the dead” (Philippians 3:11).

-Let us be glad and rejoice, and give honour to him: for the marriage of the Lamb is come, and his wife hath made herself ready.
-And to her was granted that she should be arrayed in fine linen, clean and white: for the fine linen is the righteousness [righteous deeds] of saints.
+And to her it was granted to be arrayed in fine linen, clean and bright, for the fine linen is the righteous acts of the saints.
 (Revelation 19:7,8)

 Compare: